-The Milady's Standard Textbook of Cosmetology and a mannequin will be issued on or about the seventh class day into the freshman class.
-All needed supplies and equipment during the freshman training will be available in the freshman classroom.
-At the end of the freshman training, each student will be issued a complete kit of equipment with a carrying case.
-The kit contains the equipment necessary for a successful completion of the course.
+All needed textbooks as described in their course will be issued on the between the first day of class to or about the seventh class day.
+All needed equipment and supplies, during the freshman training, will be available in the freshman classroom.
+At the beginning of the freshman training, each student will be issued a complete kit of equipment and supplies with a carrying case.
+The kit contains the equipment and supplies necessary for the successful completion of the course.
 Students are expected to maintain the kit by replacing lost or broken articles.
-The college is not responsible for a student's equipment, either lost, or stolen.
-Due to sanitary reasons, the equipment once issued and accepted by the student, is no longer returnable to the school upon withdrawal from the course of enrollment.
-The equipment therefore, becomes the property and responsibility of the student.
+The college is not responsible for a student's equipment and supplies, either lost, or stolen.
+Due to sanitary reasons, the equipment and supplies, once issued and accepted by the student, is no longer returnable to the school upon withdrawal from the course of enrollment.
+The equipment, supplies, and textbooks, therefore, becomes the property and responsibility of the student.

-Tuition And Fee Scl 1ed ule
+Tuition And Fee Schedule